apiaryio/apiaryio.github.com/_posts/2014-10-22-Enterprise-Release.md

 ---
-title: Make it so &mdash; Apiary enters the Enterprise
+title: Make it so — Apiary enters the Enterprise
 author: andrew
 excerpt: "A game-changer for large, distributed API teams"
 layout: post